 Thinking of going bass fishing sometime soon?
 Sounds like a great idea, especially as summer is here.
 When embarking on a fishing trip, it’s important to have the right equipment with you, that is apart from the boat, and other things.
-You need the right fishing gear, specifically the fishing rod.
+You need the right fishing gear, specifically the fishing rod and the best bushcraft knife.
 Fishing rods come in various types, and each has its particular trait and strength, and things they can accomplish.

 So without much ado, let’s take a look at the typical rods for bass fishing.

 The first thing to settle on is the type of rod to take with you on a fishing trip.
 Ordinarily, there are two types of fishing rods, and they are peculiar as they are different.
 We have the Casting Rod and the Spinning Rod

 This is characterized by its ability to cover a great distance, and also for better catches.
 Also known as baitcasting rods, this type may seem more complex or difficult to a first-timer, but it’s a great choice for regulars and pros because of its great coverage.
 The interesting thing about this rod is that it can be used to cover great distances, and so is a perfect choice for making a catch in a boat, either on the move, or anchored.
 The reel of a baitcasting rod sits at the top.

 Used for making a catch near the angler, spinning rods are the go-to for first-timers because of its easy-to-use nature.
 They are great for spaces that may seem hard to reach and are best equipped with a lighter line.
 The reel for a spinning rod sits at the bottom.